ericcapiz/nandos-cakes2/README.md

 ## Description

 I developed this site for a chicago start-up bakery business.
-The only had a fb group with over 350 followers and I offered my services to help market the business by creating their site.
-View the app at https://nandos-cakes2.vercel.app/ and the fb group at https://www.facebook.com/nandoscakes95
+They have a fb channel with over 350 followers and I offered my services to help market the business by creating their site.
+View the app at https://nandos-cakes2.vercel.app/ and the fb channel at https://www.facebook.com/nandoscakes95

 ### Technologies/Libraries